Course Options

 If you have an active NC license but have not worked in a few years, Option 1 may be your best choice because it provides the current clinical experience that many clinical agencies require for employment.

-Continuing Education Units: The theory course is approved for 140 contact hours, which is equivalent to 14 continuing education units (CEUS).
-Successful completion of the clinical practicum provides an additional 140 hours (14 CEUS).
+Continuing Education Units: The online course is approved for 140 contact hours, which is equivalent to 14 continuing education units (CEUs).
+Successful completion of the clinical practicum provides an additional 140 hours (14 CEUs).

-If you’re a registered nurse who wishes to review, expand, or update your knowledge base in the field of medical-surgical nursing, you may choose to enroll in the Theory Course alone.
-This option is intended for registered nurses who have been practicing during the past five years and desire to update their knowledge of medical-surgical nursing, but do not need a supervised clinical experience.
+If you’re a registered nurse who wishes to review, expand, or update your knowledge base, you may choose to enroll in the Online Course alone.
+This option is intended for in-state or out-of-state registered nurses who have allowed their nursing license to lapse or those who want to refresh their nursing knowledge.

 Nurses who plan to change practice areas, such as from nursing administration to direct patient care, may also benefit from Option 2.